 Students will be required to complete assignments for online classes.
 Each instructor will explain the grading system in each class and how assignments must be submitted.
 Grades are readily available on the gradebook of the LMS.
 Each student should check their grade weekly to know their current progress.
-Grades are also recorded in the student portal (Campus Cloud).
+Grades are also recorded in the student portal (Campus Cloud) at the end of the term.